-Your teachers will divide you into activity groups (10-14 people per group) and you will remain in this group throughout your visit.
-You will do all of the daily activities in your activity group and you will also have the opportunity to take part in some entire-school activities, usually in the evenings.
-A Kandalore staff will lead you through the program, which consists of activities such as cross-country skiing, snowshoeing, rappelling, and blanket toss, where you will be given the chance to solve a problem as a team.
+Your coordinators will divide you into activity groups (8-12 people per group) and you will remain in this group throughout your visit.
+You will do all of the daily activities in your activity group and you will also have the opportunity to take part in some entire-group activities, usually in the evenings.
+A Kandalore staff will lead you through the program, which consists of activities such as cross-country skiing, snowshoeing, rappelling, blanket toss and group challenges, where you will be given the chance to solve a problem as a team.